uswds/uswds-site/_together/02-findings.md

           {% elsif forloop.index == 3 %}
 <div class="tablet:grid-offset-2 measure-4" markdown="1">

-Some teams could point to specific examples about how they created a more inclusive experience.
-Some of the things we heard included:
+Some of the ways digital teams are trying to be more inclusive are:

 * Actively seeking a diverse team composition.
 * Identifying ways to co-design with user groups that are most impacted by the decisions.
 * Finding ways to include diverse perspectives and abilities in user testing.

 It can be hard to figure out how to include historically disadvantaged populations in the design process or usability testing.
-Digital teams are really struggling with how to get the right people to weigh in at the right time, so everyone's needs are represented and everyone feels heard.
+Digital teams struggle with how to get the right people to weigh in at the right time, so everyone's needs are represented and everyone feels heard.

 {% include together/together-quote.html quote="[It is] tough for us to think simultaneously about all the different groups you have to create things for, but if we could reach out to these groups when needed that would be helpful." source="HISP Digital team member"%}

-And, as always, the realities of getting solutions out to the public quickly come into play.
-Digital teams try to balance getting imperfect solutions out quickly and making improvements later versus waiting for a solution that checks all the boxes.
+And the realities of getting solutions out to the public quickly come into play.
+Digital teams try to balance getting imperfect solutions out quickly and making improvements later against waiting for a solution that checks all the boxes.
 It is a tough balancing act.

 {% include together/together-quote.html quote="Build for most people vs. all people?
 Do I sacrifice getting it to most people or get it to all people later?" source="HISP Digital team member"%}